-Unzen Volcano (雲仙岳 in Japanese), located on the Island of Kyushu about 40 kilometers east of Nagasaki city, is one of Japan's most active and dangerous volcanoes.
+Unzen Volcano (雲仙岳 in Japanese, also Unzendake) is located on the Island of Kyushu about 40 kilometers east of Nagasaki city.
+It is one of Japan's most active and dangerous volcanoes.
 It killed 43 people during its latest eruption in 1991.

 The volcanoes formed along a 30-40 km long E-W aligned graben.
 The historically active vent of Unzen, Mayu-yama lava dome complex, is about 4,000 years old.